Mascot race: Major League Baseball

 In 2012, the Minnesota Twins introduced “The Race at Target Field” mascot race—an evolution of their "Race to Target Field" animated video race which began in 2009 for the inaugural season of Target Field.
 The race features five Minnesota-inspired characters: Louie the loon, Wanda the walleye, Babe the blue ox, Skeeta the mosquito and Bullseye the dog (mascot of hometown company and sponsor, Target Corporation).

 Also in 2012, the Miami Marlins added the Great Sea race featuring Bob the Shark, Julio the Octopus, Angel the Stone Crab and Spike the Sea Dragon.

 On August 3, 2013, the Oakland Athletics held the first Hall of Famer Big Head race, featuring mascot versions of Rickey Henderson, Rollie Fingers, and Dennis Eckersley.
-As of 2019, it is still being run at home games.
+As of 2024, it is still being run at home games.

 To start the 2014 MLB season, the Detroit Tigers introduced some new automobile mascots to pay homage to the city's automotive history.
 They started with three mascots, "Bella Air" (a 1957 Chevrolet Bel Air), "Corey Vette" (a 1956 Chevrolet Corvette), and "Petey Pickup" (a 1950's Chevrolet Task Force pickup truck).
 Due to their success, those mascots were joined to start the 2015 season by "Cam Aro" (a 1966 Chevrolet Camaro) and "Shelley Chevelle" (a 1964 Chevrolet Chevelle).
 These promotional mascots race near the middle of ballgames at Comerica Park.

 For the 2019 MLB London Series in June 2019, organizers held a fan vote to select four costumed entrants for a mascot race; chosen were: Winston Churchill, Freddie Mercury, King Henry VIII and the Loch Ness Monster.

-Since 2020, those races are run virtually.
+In 2024, the Seattle Mariners debuted the Salmon Run as their mascot race.
+The four racers are King, Sockeye, Silver, and Humpy.

+The Baltimore Orioles had hot dog race on the video board since the opening of Oriole Park at Camden Yards which featuring Ketchup, Mustard, and Relish.
+On Memorial Day, May 27, 2024, live-action of the hot dog race debut consist of Ketchup as a kid son, Mustard as a father with mustache, and relish as a mother with eyelashes and curly hairs.
+All three wear an O's cap just like the team's mascot The Bird, and has the Orioles wordmark squirted in their respective condiments.
+In the 2024 season they appeared in selected games, but for the 2025 season they appeared at all Orioles' home game, due to their popularity.